iZettle/api-documentation/finance-api/api-reference.md

 |:---- |:----
 |200 OK |Returned when the account transactions are successfully fetched.
 |403 Forbidden |Returned when you are not authorised to fetch the account transactions.
-|400 Bad Request |Returned when a required parameter is missing or in a wrong format in the request .
+|400 Bad Request |Returned when a required parameter is missing or in a wrong format in the request.
 </details>
 <!-- what about 500 Internal Server Error? -->